open-stage/blender-dmx-web/content/docs/Fixture.md

 ![image](../media/ies.png)

-## GDTF Attributes usage in BlenderDMX
+## GDTF Attributes usage in BlenderDMX Addon

-See sections below for details on how are some GDTF attributes applied in BlenderDMX.
+See sections below for details on how are some GDTF attributes applied in BlenderDMX Addon.

 ## Colors